phaserjs/phaser/README.md

 Phaser is developed in JavaScript.
 We've made no assumptions about how you like to code and were careful not to impose a strict structure upon you.
 You won't find Phaser split into modules, requiring a build step, or making you use a class / inheritance OOP approach.
 That doesn't mean you can't do so, it just means we don't *force* you to.
 It's your choice.

 If you code with [TypeScript](http://www.typescriptlang.org/) there are comprehensive definition files in the `typescript` folder.
-They are for TypeScript 1.0+.
-If using an earlier version of TypeScript (i.e. 0.9.5) you will need to include [WebGL definitions](https://github.com/piersh/WebGL.ts) into your project first.
+They are for TypeScript 1.4+ only.

+We don't officially support any version of TypeScript before 1.4, however you can use any of our defs files from January 2015 or before, although they will not be fully feature complete.
+If using a very early version of TypeScript (i.e. 0.9.5) you will need to include [WebGL definitions](https://github.com/piersh/WebGL.ts) into your project first.

 ![div](http://www.phaser.io/images/github/div.png)